 Safe Routes to School (SRTS) is an initiative that promotes safer and more accessible walking and bicycling environments for children in New Jersey through education, training, and research.
 SRTS is supported by the New Jersey Department of Transportation with funds from the Federal Highway Administration.
-TransOptions is one of eight Transportation Management Associations in New Jersey that provides SRTS programming to schools.
-TransOptions' service area includes multiple counties in Northwestern New Jersey.
+Avenues in Motion is one of eight Transportation Management Associations in New Jersey that provides SRTS programming to schools.
+Avenues in Motion's service area includes multiple counties in Northwestern New Jersey.

-Central Avenue School has collaborated with TransOptions to implement multiple pedestrian and bike safety programs within the school such as Traffic Safety Town, Bike Rodeo, Ready to Walk and Roll, Walk to School Days and Frequent Biker/Walker Program punch cards.
-Additionally, in 2013, Central Avenue School, in collaboration with TransOptions and the Madison Police Department, conducted a Speed Sentry study on Greenwood Ave. to assess traffic and speed-related concerns.
+Central Avenue School has collaborated with Avenues in Motion to implement multiple pedestrian and bike safety programs within the school such as Traffic Safety Town, Bike Rodeo, Ready to Walk and Roll, Walk to School Days and Frequent Biker/Walker Program punch cards.
+Additionally, in 2013, Central Avenue School, in collaboration with Avenues in Motion and the Madison Police Department, conducted a Speed Sentry study on Greenwood Ave. to assess traffic and speed-related concerns.